d1m3j1/project_template_stutern1.1/README.md

 # project_template_stutern

-The template for stutern2.0 DS final project
+Fork this repo and use as the base template for your final project
+- Change the pickle file
+- Activate your virtual env before running
+- Fit to your project objective

+> The code can be improved upon and that's up to you to implement